Pancreatic Adenocarcinoma

 1) Ultrasonography allows for detection of only relatively large tumors (solid, hypoechoic in relation to the surrounding pancreatic parenchyma).
 It is not suitable for screening purposes or for staging, as a normal result does not exclude pancreatic cancer.

-2) Multiphase computed tomography (CT) of the abdomen and pelvis with IV contrast medium, performed according to the specific pancreas CT protocol, is the most important diagnostic method; it allows for cancer detection and stage assessment (large vessel infiltration, metastases in regional lymph nodes, and distant metastases).
+2) Multiphase computed tomography (CT) of the abdomen and pelvis with IV contrast enhancement, performed according to the specific pancreas CT protocol, is the most important diagnostic method; it allows for cancer detection and stage assessment (large vessel infiltration, metastases in regional lymph nodes, and distant metastases).

 3) Endoscopic ultrasonography (EUS) is the recommended method in diagnosing focal lesions in the pancreas, especially small tumors (it is more sensitive than CT).
-EUS is used to perform fine-needle aspiration biopsy (FNAB) without a significant risk of dissemination, for assessment of local and regional tumor staging, particularly vascular invasion, and for prediction of lesion resectability.
+EUS is used to perform fine-needle aspiration biopsy (FNAB) without a significant risk of dissemination; for assessment of local and regional tumor staging, particularly vascular invasion; and for prediction of lesion resectability.
 It is also useful if the CT image is inconclusive.

-4) Magnetic resonance imaging (MRI)/magnetic resonance cholangiopancreatography (MRCP): The sensitivity and specificity of contrast-enhanced MRI is similar to multiphase CT; however, CT is preferred.
+4) Magnetic resonance imaging (MRI)/magnetic resonance cholangiopancreatography (MRCP): The sensitivity and specificity of contrast-enhanced MRI is similar to that of multiphase CT; however, CT is preferred.
 MRI/MRCP allows for noninvasive assessment of the bile ducts and the pancreatic duct (including areas outside the obstruction site) and assessment of liver lesions (ie, metastases) when CT is inconclusive.

 6) In order to detect possible metastases of cancer to the lungs, chest radiography or CT of the chest is performed.